 EU postal and parcel regulation

 As foreseen in the Digital Single Market strategy, the European Commission launched a proposal to regulate cross-border parcel deliveries in May 2016.
-The proposal specifically targets the parcel list prices of the USO Providers and includes an obligation to provide network access to third parties under supervision of the national regulator.
 The postal operators organized in PostEurop, the association of European public postal operators, have firmly expressed their concerns regarding this interference in an open, competitive and strongly growing market.
-The European Parliament and the Council of Ministers are expected to decide on an amended text in the course of 2017.
+At the end of 2017, a compromise was reached by amending the European Council and Parliament, which primarily limits the intervention to market monitoring and tariff transparency.
+With remarkably high rates for cross-border single piece parcel shipments that fall within the universal postal service, the regulator will check whether the fare meets the requirements of the European Postal Directive.

 The EU Council Working Party for Post informed the Commission that a considerable number of Member States expect a more flexible interpretation of the USO based on changed consumer needs.
 Without this flexibility the (financial) sustainability of USO will be at risk in some Member States.
 A revision proposal for the EU Postal Directive (last amended in 2008) is foreseen for 2020.